samikhawja/tech_blog/README.md

 <img src="./assets/images/webpage.png" alt="Screenshot of terminal">

-For this application, I had to create a backend e-commerce application.
-The user will be able to get, post, and delete for category, products and tags.
-For the category and tags, you can also update with a put!
+For this application, I had to create a full stack tech blog application.
+The user will be able to post, comment and delete on the webpage about technology.
+When signed in, you can comment on any post and create your own posts as well!
 Per usual, this tested my knowledge with node.js and made me do a bunch of research to deliver the best application to the user.
 Of course, this was a fun to make and quite the challenge!

 The websites I used to help create the application are listed below in the <a href="#acknowledgements">acknowledgements</a>.